wharfkit/website/src/lib/docs/AccountKit/UndelegateMethod.md

 # Undelegate

-The undelegate method facilitates the undelegation of EOS bandwidth resources from a specific account.
-This method encompasses both CPU and NET bandwidth resources.
+The `undelegate` method allows Antelope account holders to undelegate CPU or bandwidth resources from their account.

 ## Usage

-The undelegate method is available on any account instance.
-Below is a basic example of how to use it:
+The `undelegate` method is available on any [Account](/docs/account-kit/account) instance.
+Here is a basic example of how to use it:

 ```typescript
 const action = testAccount.undelegate({cpu: '1.0000 EOS', net: '0.5000 EOS'});
 // Initiates an undelegate action with the specified CPU and NET quantities.
 ```

-You can optionally override the receiver of the undelegate action:
+The `receiver` option can also be specified to return the undelegated resources to another account:

 ```typescript
 const action = testAccount.undelegate({